Naveenkumar1812/language_translator/README.md

-Sure, here are five lines you can include in your README.md file for your GitHub repository:

 1. **Description:** This repository contains a Python program for a language translator GUI using Tkinter and the Google Translate API.

 2. **Features:**